mattmc3/zsh-setopts/README.md

 # zsh-setopts

+**ARCHIVAL NOTICE:**
+_This functionality has been integrated to [mattmc3/ez](https://github.com/mattmc3/ez), which is corrects all the poor ZSH defaults. not just setopts.
+Use that instead._

-Enable all the great ZSH options because ZSH defaults are meh.
+> Enable all the great ZSH options because ZSH defaults are meh.

 ## Options